![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 The application starts with facedetect.
 When there is a face captured by the camera, there should be a blue bounding box drawn around the face, and the box should follow the movement of the face.

-Speak the desired keyword into the microphone, application will perform the following assigned tasks as mentioned below.
+Speak the desired keyword into the microphone; the application will perform the following assigned tasks.

 ## Change your dircetory to the dircetory where you have the testing_list.txt file having proper paths to the audio files.